 Before joining the Cuomo administration, Michael served as legislative director of the New York State Senate Committee on Investigations Taxation & Government Operations, an expansive committee charged with overseeing the workings of state government.
 He was also the Senate’s principal staff liaison to the Metropolitan Transportation Authority Capital Program Review Board, which is responsible for overseeing and developing the MTA’s $25 billion, five-year capital plan.
 Michael began his public service in the office of former Assembly Majority Leader Ron Canestrari.

-Michael serves as commissioner of the City of Albany Civil Service Commission; a member of the Rockefeller College Advisory Board; Maria College Board of Trustees; the Empire State Plaza Performing Arts Center Board of Directors; the New York League of Conservation Voters – Capital Region Board of Directors; the Citizens Budget Commission Transportation Committee; and is a former member of the Albany Municipal Water Finance Authority, which finances capital improvements to the city’s water infrastructure.
-In addition, he sits on the Board of Directors of the Council of Governing Boards.
-The Council is the Trustee organization of New York’s independent colleges and universities and reviews public policy decisions that impact the course of independent higher education statewide.
+Michael serves as commissioner of the City of Albany Civil Service Commission; a member of the Rockefeller College Advisory Board; Maria College Board of Trustees; the New York League of Conservation Voters – Capital Region Board of Directors; the Citizens Budget Commission Transportation & Infrastructure Committee; the Albany County Democratic Party Executive Committee; and the New York State Democratic Committee Standing Committee on Ethics.
+He previously served as a member of the Albany Municipal Water Finance Authority and director of the Governor Nelson A. Rockefeller Empire State Plaza Performing Arts Center Corporation.
+In addition, he is chairman of the Council of Governing Boards and a trustee of the Commission on Independent Colleges and Universities.

 Michael holds both a Bachelor of Arts and Master of Public Administration from the University at Albany’s Rockefeller College of Public Affairs & Policy.
-He has been recognized as a “40 Under 40 Rising Star” by both City & State and the Irish Echo.
+He has been recognized in both City & State and the Irish Echo as a “40 Under 40 Rising Star”; City & State “Responsible 100 – New Yorkers invested in improving our communities”; and City & State “Gov Tech Power 50” which called Brown & Weinraub “one of the most powerful New York firms for tech companies”.